language to be deleted (2) new language

 (c) An eligible authorizer under this subdivision must apply to the commissioner for approval as an authorizer before submitting any affidavit to the commissioner to charter a school.
 The application for approval as a charter school authorizer must demonstrate the applicant's ability to implement the procedures and satisfy the criteria for chartering a school under this section.
 The commissioner must approve or disapprove an application within 60 business days of the application deadline.
 If the commissioner disapproves the application, the commissioner must notify the applicant of the deficiencies and the applicant then has 20 business days to address the deficiencies to the commissioner's satisfaction.
 Failing to address the deficiencies to the commissioner's satisfaction makes an applicant ineligible to be an authorizer.
 The commissioner, in establishing criteria for approval, must consider the applicant's:

 (3) contracting process;

 (5) renewal criteria and processes.

-(d) The affidavit to be submitted to and evaluated by the commissioner must include
+(d) The affidavit to be submitted to and evaluated by the commissioner must include at least the following:

 (1) how chartering schools is a way for the organization to carry out its mission;

 (3) a description of the application and review process the authorizer will use to make decisions regarding the granting of charters, which will include at least the following: